aozora/bootplus/CONTRIBUTING.md

 ## Notes on the repo

-As of v2.0.0, Bootstrap's documentation is powered by Mustache templates and built via `make` before each commit and release.
+As of v2.0.0, Bootplus's documentation is powered by Mustache templates and built via `make` before each commit and release.
 This was done to enable internationalization (translation) in a future release by uploading our strings to the [Twitter Translation Center](http://translate.twttr.com/).
 Any edits to the docs should be first done in the Mustache files and then recompiled into the HTML.